5 Sure-Fire Ways to Make Content Stand Out In 2020 [Updated for 2021]

 Creating Content That Breaks Away from the Crowd

-You now have everything you need to break away from the crowd in 2020.
+You now have everything you need to break away from the crowd this year.
 Your content marketing will probably be better too.

 There are a few other things you can do to make your content more remarkable, as well.
 First, refresh content whenever it's necessary.
 Some of your best blog posts may not fare well as age sets in.
 Still, if you don't want to lose the positioning it's built up with the search engines, just give it a little love and freshen it up.
 It'll take that single piece of content much farther.